TheDotSource/VUMXtra/README.md

 VUMXtra now requires PowerCLI 12.7 or above and PowerShell Core.
 VMWare have ported the Update Manager module to PowerCLI Core which has resulted in significant changes to how the VUM API is called.
 All functions in this module have been reworked for the new API and are not backwards compatible.
 As such, support for PowerShell for Windows and PowerCLI versions prior to 12.7 has been dropped.
 If this is still a requirement you have, please continue to use VUMXtra 1.2.

 Dropped support for Windows hosted vCenters.
-Most noteably the Import-VUMContent function will no longer import to a Windows hosted vCenter.
+Most notably the Import-VUMContent function will no longer import to a Windows hosted vCenter.
 Most likely other functions will still work, but have not been tested.
 If this is a requirement, please continue to use VUMXtra 1.2.

 Added functions to configure host remediation settings.
 This can be passed to Update-EntityBaselineGroup for remediation runtime settings, or applied as VUM default remediation settings.
 This includes enabling host Quick Boot where the hardware is supported.